 - Represented of soap manufacturer against RCRA citizens suit for allegedly polluting Chicago River.
 Case voluntarily dismissed with prejudice following Rule 30(b)(6) deposition.

-- Chambers-USA Guide to America's Leading Lawyers for Business - Environment: Litigation - 2016
+- Chambers-USA Guide to America's Leading Lawyers for Business - Environment: Litigation - 2017 (cited in multiple years)

 - Illinois Leading Lawyers - 2017